junelsolis/junelsolis-old/README.md

 # www.junelsolis.com
 Website source code for www.junelsolis.com

 My personal [website](https://www.junelsolis.com) is in desperate need of a makeover.

-I have decided to make its codebase public to show how I've built it.
+The site will be rebuilt afresh and this repository will serve as its codebase.
+I have decided to make it public to show how I've built it.

 Pull requests from the public are very welcome!